Skip to main content.

 • Early Decision II

-Highly qualified candidates for whom Bard is the top choice may opt to use the binding Early Decision II process.
+Highly qualified candidates for whom Bard is the top choice may use the binding Early Decision II process.

 Early Decision II